isaac-prince/printf/README.md

-This is the readme file for the printf function
+This is the readme file for the printf function by musaab and sekatawa